ShieldCI/docs/docs/analyzers/security/app-key.md

 - Duplicate APP_KEY definitions in `.env`
 - Hardcoded keys in `config/app.php` (should use `env()`)
 - Insecure cipher algorithms
-- Cached configuration that prevents `.env` changes from taking effect

 ## Why It Matters